Uncertainty limits on neutron star radius measurements with gravitational waves: Assumption: Gaussian noise

-Figure~\ref{fig:LambdaT} shows the resulting $\tilde{\Lambda}$ posterior also compared to the case of no glitch and purely gaussian noise.
+Figure~\ref{fig:LambdaT} shows the resulting $\tilde{\Lambda}$ posterior also compared to the case of no glitch and purely Gaussian noise.
 Uncertainties are consistent with the signal SNR and the projections of Fig.~\ref{fig:deltaR}.
 In all cases the correct value is recovered regardless of the SNR of the glitch.
-The skewed shape of the posterior is due to a correlation between $\tilde{\Lambda}$ and the binary mass ratio; we have verified that the two-dimensional posterior peaks at the injected value.
+The skewed shape of the posterior is due to a correlation between $\tilde{\Lambda}$ and the binary mass ratio causing the mean of the posterior to be to the left of the injected value; we have verified that the two-dimensional posterior peaks at the injected value.
 For glitches with $\rho\gtrsim$6 the probability of glitch identification is $\sim$1.
 For lower glitch SNR the probability drops, with only $3\%$ of the posterior samples identifying a glitch of $\rho$=4.
 Despite this, the $\tilde{\Lambda}$ posterior remains unbiased, suggesting no stealth bias: if the glitch is too quiet to be identified, it is also too quiet to bias tidal inference.
 This example considers one glitch and signal and it is possible that different glitch morphologies could prove more problematic.
 However, it shows that glitch mitigation techniques are already in place and able to handle instrumental artifacts in the data.

 The other possibility is that of a secondary signal overlapping with the primary BNS.
 The most problematic scenario occurs for signals separated by less than $0.1$s~\cite{Pizzati:2021gzd,Samajdar:2021egv,Relton:2021cax,Antonelli:2021vwg} hence the secondary signal could overlap with the tidally-affected region of the primary signal.
 Biases could occur also if the secondary signal is subthreshold and not individually resolvable~\cite{Relton:2021cax}.
 This case requires a joint analysis of the two signals, similar to the joint signal and glitch analysis from above, and also similar to techniques developed for space-based detectors whose data contain millions of overlapping signals~\cite{Cornish:2005qw,Littenberg:2011zg,Littenberg:2020bxy}.